-Both IAM Patent 1000 and The Legal 500 identify Simon as a "recommended individual" for his expertise in Biotechnology.
-Simon is reported to have "the ear of venture capitalists" and is "an influential figure in many of Europe’s IP organisations”.
+IAM Patent 1000 identifies Simon as a “recommended individual” for his expertise in Biotechnology.
+Simon is reported to have “the ear of venture capitalists” and is “an influential figure in many of Europe’s IP organisations”.
 Legal 500 describes him as an “excellent lawyer” and he is named as a UK Patent Expert by Expert Guides.

-Simon Wright has over 30 years’ experience of patent work, including drafting and filing patent applications throughout the world – in particular, before the European Patent Office (EPO).
+Simon has over 30 years’ experience of patent work, including drafting and filing patent applications throughout the world – in particular, before the European Patent Office (EPO).
 He handles prosecution, as well as opposition and appeal work, primarily in the life sciences.

 His technical work covers vaccines, pharmaceuticals, fermentation technology, pharmaceutical and nutritional uses of polyunsaturated fatty acids, astaxanthin and Vitamin B12 and greentech (eco-friendly algae plant technology).
 He also handles cases on gene therapy, personalised nutrition, biofuels, liposome technology, cancer biomarkers, micro-arrays, stem cells, in vitro fertilisation and CRISPR technology.

 Simon’s clients range from US multinational companies to small UK academic organisations and small and medium-sized enterprises (SMEs).
 He has been involved in oppositions and appeals concerning human pheromones, Hoffman-La Roche’s polymerised chain reaction patents, ultrasound contrast agents, medical devices (for measuring glucose levels), nutritional uses of arachidonic acid (ARA), vaccines and anti-prolactin agents.